kozec/sc-controller/docs/actions.md

 ### macro(key1, key2... [, pause])
 Available only for buttons.
 Emulates multiple keyboard (or button) presses.
-Pause, if used, has to be int or floating number and specifies delay between keyy being pressed and released.
+Pause, if used, has to be int or floating number and specifies delay between key being pressed and released.

 ### profile(name)